SSWConsulting/SSW.Rules.Content/rules/lock-your-computer-when-you-leave/rule.md

 In this rule, we will be looking at why we should lock our computers when we leave our workstations, and some quick and easy ways to make this apart of your daily routine.

-## Why its important
+## Why it's important

-Here are some reason why its important to lock your computer when you leave your workstation, even for a second!
+Here are some reasons why it's important to lock your computer when you leave your workstation, even for a second!

 * Access.
 Someone can acquire important or private information, and even delete or change files.
 * Peering eyes.
 Passerby's might see sensitive data, i.e. Payroll.